 DEAR MISS MANNERS: Would you please give me one or two examples of what would be considered an acceptable gift to present to someone I enjoy spending time with and am seeing on a regular basis?

-I gave her a bracelet for Valentine's Day.
-Although she said she liked it I understand that respectable ladies do not accept jewelry from their gentlemen admirers.
+I regret to inform you that I gave her a bracelet for Valentine's Day.
+Although she said she liked it -- and as far as I know, still likes me -- I understand that respectable ladies do not accept jewelry from their gentlemen admirers.

-The classic Valentine's Day presents are roses and/or chocolates, and, to up the ante, books of love poetry.
-Not knowing this particular lady, Miss Manners cannot suggest other suitable presents, but only caution that they should be items that would not be in dispute should you part.
+The classic Valentine's Day presents are roses and chocolates, and, to up the ante, books of love poetry.
+Not knowing this particular lady, Miss Manners cannot suggest other suitable presents, but she can only caution that they should be items that would not be in dispute should you part.

 DEAR MISS MANNERS: For Valentine's Day, my husband had flowers sent to the place I work.
 The roses were obviously thrown into a so-so vase quickly without taking care or time to arrange them, probably due to the overwhelming amount of business (read: opportunity to gouge customers) on such a holiday.